qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_html_editing/paragraph_handling.rst

 Formatting across multiple paragraphs
 =====================================

-Every formatting infos like *underline*, *bold*, *text color*, *text size* etc. are transferred to the new paragraph.
+Every formatting info like *underline*, *bold*, *text color*, *text size* etc. are transferred to the new paragraph.
 It is likely that the user expects to write on with the same configuration/modifications he applied to the former paragraph.

 .. _pages/ui_html_editing/paragraph_handling#alignment: